Middle Passage Experience

 - Dr. Amy Giroux, Associate Director, Center for Humanities and Digital Research

-- Dr. Ezekiel Walker, Associate Professor, Department of History
+- Dr. Ezekiel Walker, Associate Professor, History Department

-- Dr. Marie Leticee, Associate Professor, Department of Modern Languages and Literatures
+- Dr. Marie Leticee, Associate Professor, Modern Languages and Literatures Department

-- Dr. Rosalind Beiler, Associate Professor, Department of History
+- Dr. Rosalind Beiler, Associate Professor, History Department

-In this interactive VR, participants embody a newly captured African.
-They are first presented to Elmina castle in Elmina, Ghana.
-In this VR, they line up with other captives as they enter the ships.
-Participants may interact with others while in line, though the majority of the interactive experiences take place on the ship.
-The clip below is from VR MPE.
+In this interactive simulation, participants are first presented to a VR/AR version of Elmina castle in Elmina, Ghana.
+In the first scene, the participant is in line with other captives, women, men, and children, to board the ships headed to the Americas.
+One may interact with others while in line, though the majority of the interactive experiences take place on the ship.

-Once on board, as a matter of survival, participants must make choices.
+Once on board, VR/AR participants must make choices.
 They may do a variety of things, including winning favor by cleaning the deck, make a friend, steal food, and so on.
 The ship stories are based on research obtained from visual and archival materials, the database slavevoyages.org, and the numerous primary accounts from African captives, creoles, elite, ship captains, and ship logs.

 ILRN Poster Showcase, June 2020